Sesethu02/prp-portofolio/README.md

 # Work Readiness Portfolio

 This portfolio presents my reflection and evidence of the PRP370 work readiness training.
-It covers key areas such as career counselling, skills assessment, personality evaluation, and CV development.
+It covers areas such as career counselling, skills assessment, personality evaluation, and CV development.

 ---